SWEN301-Group-Project/Group-Project/README.md

 ## Getting Started

 To begin development:
+1. run: `npm install`
-1. Install node onto system
+2. Install node onto system
-1.a. `npm install -g grunt-cli` to install Grunt command line interface onto your system and set environment path
+2.a. `npm install -g grunt-cli` to install Grunt command line interface onto your system and set environment path
-1.b.
+2.b.
 If you do not have the permissions, install grunt locally: `npm install grunt-cli`
-3. run: `grunt` if you have installed grunt command line or './node_modules/.bin/grunt' if you have isntall grunt locally
+3. run: `grunt` if you have installed grunt command line or `./node_modules/.bin/grunt` if you have isntall grunt locally
-2. run: `npm install`
-3. run: `node app.js`
+4. run: `node app.js`

 ## Bugs and Issues